zsteinkamp/m4l-ChiasticSlide/README.md

 ## TODO
 - ...

+## Developing

+I personally develop inside of a VSCode DevContainer.
+My workflow is to run `devcontainer open .`.
+This will build a container to run the Typescript/Node toolchain in and open VSCode in that container.
+It removes the need to maintain a node.js or other software toolchain on your computer.

 ## Contributing

 I'd love it if others extended this device.
 If you would like to contribute, simply fork this repo, make your changes, and open a pull request and I'll have a look.